cnfranzen/RegressionEval/README.md

 * Finally, we demonstrate the benefits of leveraging built-in stochastic output capabilities in Tensorflow Probability package to reduce computational time for this sampling framework.

+Compatibility for TFP and Keras_Tuner have been compromised with recent updates.
+Use the following environment for successful run of files: Scikit-learn v1.4; Numpy v1.26.4; Pandas v2.2.1; Matplotlib v3.9; Keras v2.15; TF v2.15; TFP v0.23; KT v1.4.7.